NIGON208/miele-lxiv/doc/readme-compilation.md

 ---
 # Step 1
-- First run (you need to do this only once)
+- First time (you need to do this only once)

 		$ cd steps
 		$ unzip-binaries-sh